KIDZ'NGRIEF, bon secours hampton roads

 Share

-According to the JAG Institute for Grieving Children and Families, 1 in 14 children in the U.S. will experience the death of a parent or sibling by the age of 18.
-While many resources are available to children experiencing grief or loss, the COVID-19 pandemic has impacted the availability of many of these services.
+According to Judi’s House/the JAG Institute, 1 in 12 children in the U.S. will experience the death of a parent or sibling by the age of 18.
+While many resources are available to children experiencing grief or loss, some provide a more creative outlet for children to process the emotions surrounding their experiences.

-KIDZ‘NGRIEF, our pediatric bereavement program in Hampton Roads, VA, is proudly in its 20th year of service.
-When the pandemic hit early this year, this program quickly transitioned to virtual programming and continues to provide support to participants between the ages of three and 18.
+KIDZ‘NGRIEF, our pediatric bereavement program in Hampton Roads, Va., has proudly been one of those resources for more than 20 years.
+Even when COVID-19 pandemic hit in 2020, the program quickly transitioned to virtual programming and continued to provide support to participants between the ages of 3 and 18.

 The Ramos Family